Prerequisites

 • npm or yarn package manager

-• Docker installed and running (for local sandbox environments)
+• Docker installed and running (optional, for maximum security)

 Installation Methods